Medial-EarlySign/MR_Wiki/Blog/explainability.md

 At Medial EarlySign, we wanted to move beyond just knowing *what* the model predicts, to understanding *why*.
 This is the story of our journey, a tale of failed experiments, surprising discoveries, and a brand-new way to look inside the mind of the machine.

+This is the story of how we broke the standard to build something better.

+## The Goal: A Clinical Story, Not Just a Score

+Before diving into the algorithms, let’s look at what we actually achieved.
+This is what our new engine produces for a colon cancer prediction model.

+Consider an *82-year-old patient* flagged as High Risk (Score: 0.9).
+A standard model just gives the alert.
+Our system tells the doctor:

+  * **MCH_Trends:** Sharply decreasing trend in Mean Corpuscular Hemoglobin.
+  * **MCH_Values:** Low absolute values and became anemic recently.
+  * **Age:** Advanced age contributes to risk.

+This is not just a math output, it empowers the doctor to act.
+But getting to this level of clarity required us to build a new framework upon the existing one.

+**But when we applied "Vanilla" Shapley to real medical data, it was a disaster**

+Our models use over 1,000 features, many of which are highly correlated (e.g., "last hemoglobin" vs. "average hemoglobin").
+The standard Shapley method tried to be "fair" by splitting credit among all these similar features.
+The result?
+A long, repetitive list of weak signals that diluted the true clinical story.
+It was like trying to explain a picture of a cat by listing the color of every individual pixel.

+**The "Eosinophil#" Error**
+It got worse.
+In one test, standard Shapley told us that "eosinophils#" (a white blood cell) was a top risk factor for a patient, even though that value was **missing**!
+Because our imputation method used age and sex to fill gaps, the algorithm got confused.
+It attributed the risk to the missing blood cell count rather than the patient's age.
+We knew we had to do better.

+Here we will start by the process we went through to acheive a high quality explainable framework for clinical settings.

 ## The Explainability Competition

 To find the best explainer we held a competition.
 We benchmarked several explainability methods against each other, testing them on three of our real-world medical models for robustness: